A New Study Suggests The Gale Crater Rocks Found On Mars Were Created Out Of Intraplate Volcanoes

 “To make continental crust you need to brew its ingredients for a very long time – millions and millions of years.
 The brewing process is complex, involving process of plate tectonics.”

 In their new research, Gazel and co-lead author Arya Udry suggest that the crust on Mars may not have been formed by plate tectonics after all.
-They believe it is probable that the rocks from Gale Crater were actually created through intraplate volcanoes, similar to ones that are found in Iceland, Hawaii and the Canary Islands.
+They believe it is probable that the rocks from Gale Crater were actually created through intraplate volcanoes, similar to ones that are found in Iceland, Hawaii, and the Canary Islands.

 “You can find it in Hawaii, Iceland or the Canary Islands.
 Volcanoes from these locations also produce magma that has high-silica content, but it does make it a continental crust.
 Although this magma has high amounts of silica, the magma lacks the remaining ingredients.
 This is just a natural process that happens in Earth’s volcanoes too, and it doesn’t necessarily make new continents.”

-With hot spot volcanism, you don’t need cracks in tectonic plates to allow magma to seep up to ground level.
+With hotspot volcanism, you don’t need cracks in tectonic plates to allow magma to seep up to ground level.
 What this process does instead is find thin spots in the crust of a planet which will allow the magma to break right through it.

 Mars’ crustal evolution does not follow Earth’s formula, according to @CornellCAS research. https://t.co/U0JLVEnXyO pic.twitter.com/4JXdzcrctd